When you’re in early labour, you might be feeling a wide range of emotions.

 Write in your journal, do some scrapbooking or painting, file away photos or recipes, or rearrange things you have been meaning to for a while.

 It will make time pass a little faster, and you will have achieved something at a time when you might feel like you aren’t achieving much at all.
 Even though you most definitely are!

 Early Labour Tip #4: Keep Eating and Drinking

-Early Labour Tip #5: Stay At Home As Long As Possible
+Early Labour Tip #5: Stay At Home For As Long As Possible

-This may sound enticing, however any interventions that are introduced where there are no problems evident for mother and baby only offer more opportunity for even more intervention or complications as a result of the intervention.
+This might sound enticing, but any interventions that are introduced where there are no problems evident for mother and baby only offer the opportunity for even more interventions, and potential complications as a result.

 Early Labour Tip #6: Make Sure Your Bags Are Packed And Ready To Go

 It might seem silly to mention this one; many mums have their bags packed well before their estimated due date.